 An official announcement is expected Friday.
 The NBA is expected to officially approve the agreement next week.
 The person said the agreement has to be closed by May 31.

-At various points in this process, the Maloofs expressed no interest in dealing with the group led by Ranadive and organized by Johnson, instead claiming that they had a backup offer in place with Seattle bid leader Chris Hansen for a minority stake in the franchise.
+At various points in this process, the Maloofs expressed no interest in dealing with the group led by Ranadive and organized by Sacramento mayor Kevin Johnson, instead claiming that they had a backup offer in place with Seattle bid leader Chris Hansen for a minority stake in the franchise.
 However, that situation changed once the NBA voted down the Seattle sale on Wednesday.
-NBA Commissioner David Stern stated that he expected talks between the Maloofs and Ranadive to begin within 48 hours, and that appears to have happened.
+Commissioner David Stern stated that he expected talks between the Maloofs and Ranadive to begin within 48 hours, and that appears to have happened.

 The $535 million valuation is significantly less than Hansen and Microsoft CEO Steve Ballmer's figure of $625 million, although that offer was itself bumped up to sweeten the deal after the initial valuation first reported in January.
 In practice, the Sacramento group will pay roughly $347 million for the Maloofs' 65 percent stake.
-It's unclear if the unique circumstances of this sale will have a major effect on NBA franchise valuations moving forward, but if they do, then the entire NBA ruling class will benefit financially from this deal.
+It's unclear of the unique circumstances of this sale will have a major effect on NBA franchise valuations moving forward, but if they do then the entire NBA ruling class will benefit financially from this deal.

 Meanwhile, Kings fans can breathe a sigh of relief.
-In the past 18 months, the Maloofs have attempted to move to the team to Virginia Beach, reneged on a handshake agreement with Johnson for a new arena in Sacramento, attempted to sell the team to this Seattle group, and generally done everything possible to alienate and insult the city's fan base.
+In the past 18 months, the Maloofs have attempted to move to the team to Virginia Beach, reneged on a handshake agreement with Mayor Johnson for a new arena in Sacramento, attempted to sell the team to this Seattle group, and generally done everything possible to alienate and insult the city's fan base.
 The sale to Ranadive and his partners promises a new beginning, an opportunity to install functional (or at least improved) leadership and carry the Kings into a more optimistic era complete with a new, state-of-the-art arena and a renewed sense of pride in the franchise.